RachaelCaldwell/python-challenge/README.md

 # python-challenge
-Module 3 Python Challenge- Part 1, PyBank
+The Module 3 Challenge is comprised of two Python tasks, PyBank and PyPoll.
+* PyBank: Analysis of monthly financial data
+* PyPoll: Analysis of election results

+**Challenge 1:** PyBank

 ![image](https://github.com/RachaelCaldwell/python-challenge/assets/134207637/5416d2eb-29c6-41c2-99cb-a4a939219540)

-This PyBank Python script analyzes a financial dataset called budget_data.csv.
+The PyBank Python script analyzes a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".

 The PyBank Python script analyzes the records to calculate: